-Personalized Body Weight Management System Using Monitoring Devices and Mathematical Models of Metabolism
+Personalized Body Weight Management System Using Monitoring Devices & Mathematical Models of Metabolism

 Attempts to manage body weight are often unsuccessful or only temporary.
 This is, in part, due to antiquated dieting methods that attempt to address calorie consumption while ignoring metabolic and physical changes.
 Personalized and more comprehensive methods to track and manage body weight may be more effective.
 To that end, scientists at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) developed and launched the Body Weight Planner that uses validated mathematical models of human metabolism to set weight management goals and predict individual body weight outcomes in the context of changing metabolic needs and calorie consumption.